Overrided/Fb2.Document/Readme.md

 var wholeBookContent = fb2Document.Book.GetDescendants<Fb2Node>();
 ```

+## Constants

+Most used constants are [ElementNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/ElementNames.cs) and [AttributeNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/AttributeNames.cs) which contain,
+respectively, element and attribute names that are allowed to be loaded from file.

+All nodes / attributes, which names are not on list, will be omitted during document loading.

 ## Error handling

 Library offers no custom exceptions or any kind of error handlers (and there's no plans on implementing any so far).